redcowe/StudentTermTracker/README.md

 <h1>Inventory Management System</h1>

 <h2>Description</h2>
-This project is a simple inventory management system that was part of my coursework at WGU.
-The app does everything in memory and doesn't implement a database.
-Users can add, delete and modify parts and products using the buttons beneath the respective tables.
-Delete and Search functionalities are the exact same for both Products and Parts.
-The only exception being when a product has parts associated with it.
+This project was part of my coursework at Western Governors University.
+I was required to create a mobile app that met the requirements of the rubric and the following is the end product.
+The app uses a local SQLite database along with an ORM to create persistency in the application.
+Below a video walkthrough and screenshots of the application can be found.

 <br />